RyoKosaka/HelloDrum-arduino-Library/README.md

 ## Pads

-I am publishing the STL data of pads from 6 inches to 12 inches.(<https://www.thingiverse.com/RyoKosaka/designs>)
+The STL data of pads from 6 inches to 12 inches.(<https://www.thingiverse.com/RyoKosaka/designs>)

 ## Install